 How philanthropy helped change the outcome

 In addition to the world-class care Alicia and her family have received, programs like Spiritual Care, Child Life, Art Therapy and Animal-Assisted Therapy have brought hope and comfort during Alicia’s journey.
-They are among 170+ programs and services funded by philanthropy.
+They are among 170+ programs and services funded by philanthropy, along with Alicia’s care team, that have helped Alicia reach amazing milestones.